-There’s a lot going on in the world, so we wanted to make sure you didn’t miss out on #BiWeek 2021 fun (September 16 – 23)!
-Team TransLash celebrates our bisexual siblings year-round, but as we close out Bisexual Awareness Week, here are some TGNC-inclusive, bisexual-affirming resources to enjoy any time:
+There’s a lot going on in the world; we wanted to make sure you didn’t miss out on Bisexual Awareness Week #BiWeek fun (September 16 – 23)!
+Team TransLash celebrates our bisexual siblings year-round, so here are some TGNC-inclusive, bisexual-affirming resources to enjoy any time:

 - “Sometimes I wonder if I am the only trans woman in the world who is attracted to masculinity, but not necessarily cis men.” – In Imara’s essay Embracing Your Sexy Is Vital To Trans Liberation, she shares a personal story of nuanced desire that centers trans people;